CadenFinley/CJsShell/README.md

 - **isocline**
   https://github.com/daanx/isocline (MIT License)

 > **ALERT** This library has been HEAVILY modified and is far different from its original state.
+To see the actual isocline implementation that cjsh uses see: https://github.com/CadenFinley/isocline

 # License